OpQuSyD/.github/profile/README.md

 # Open Quantum System Dynamics

-Reserch conducted by Prof. Walter T. Strunz (Institute of Theoretical Physics, TU Dresden University of Technology, 01062 Dresden, Germany)
+Research conducted by the group of Prof. Walter Strunz (Institute of Theoretical Physics, TU Dresden University of Technology, 01062 Dresden, Germany)

 # Repositories

 ### HOPS

-The Hierarchy of Pure States (HOPS) is a numerical method to rigorously solve the full Schrödinger Equation for the system **and** its environment [1,2].
+The Hierarchy of Pure States (HOPS) is a stochastic numerical method to rigorously solve the full Schrödinger Equation for the system **and** its environment in a Monte-Carlo sense [1,2].
-It is based on the stochastic pure state formalism governed by the Non-Markovian Quantum State Diffusion (NMQSD) equation [3] and inspired by HEOM [4], a density matrix based approach for the same problem.
+It is based on the stochastic pure state formalism governed by the Non-Markovian Quantum State Diffusion (NMQSD) equation [3], now reformulated in a hierarchical scheme (similar to HEOM [4], a density matrix based approach to the same problem).
-Opposing to many of the master equation techniques, no approximations on the level of the global Hamiltonian are required.
+In contrast to many "reduced" approaches (e.g. master equation techniques), no approximations on the level of the global Hamiltonian are required.
-The method is claimed to exact in the sense, that numerical errors can, in principle be made arbitrarily small.
+The method is exact in the sense that numerical errors can be made arbitrarily small, in a controlled way.
 Details of HOPS have been discussed in Ref.
 [2,5,6]

 ### [StocProc](https://github.com/OpQuSyD/stocproc)